aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/300-apigw.md

 ## Add a LambdaRestApi construct to your stack

-Let's define an API endpoint and associate it with our Lambda function:
+Let's define an API endpoint and associate it with our Lambda function.
+Add this code to `hello_stack.py` (which you should still have open from the last step):

 {{<highlight ts "hl_lines=3 20-23">}}
 from aws_cdk import (